weboptics/variable-product-price-option-wc/README.md

 == Description ==

-Simplify your online store's shipping choices with the Easy Ship Options plugin for WordPress.
-This tool lets you effortlessly manage how shipping methods are displayed, providing a seamless shopping experience for your customers.
+Variable Product Price Option for WooCommerce" is a powerful WordPress plugin designed to enhance your WooCommerce store's flexibility and customer experience.
+With this plugin, you can offer dynamic pricing options for your products

 == Changelog ==